zNitche/attiny-voltmeter/README.md

 3. Log out & Log in or reboot just in case.

+### Setting fuses
+Before first use (or after changing properties in `Tools` tab, I'm not sure about that) don't forget to set fuses by using `Burn Bootloader`.

 ### Attiny13 setup
 For this little buddy I used Arduino IDE 2.3.2 with following hardware package